Taekwondo 태권도Taekwondo Preschool

 Difficulty Level: Beginner Tutorial Available

 Rear Hand Middle Punch ( 몸통 바로 지르기 momtong-baro-jireugi ) is a punch that uses the same arm as the back leg to throw a punch to the opponent.
 The movement carries the weight of the body and power comes from turning the body.
 The wrist must also be kept in proper alignment during a fist strike.
-If the wrist bends on impact, it can easily be sprained, dislocated or broken.
 Read more »

 Rear Hand Middle Punch ( 몸통 바로 지르기 momtong-baro-jireugi )